 Prerequisite: MGMT 561.
-(3 credits)

-Covers characteristics and valuation of corporate securities, measurement of returns, market performance and efficiency, options and futures, bond portfolio strategies, duration and immunization, and portfolio management theory and techniques.
+(Offered once a year/First semester or summer/3 credits) Covers characteristics and valuation of corporate securities, measurement of returns, market performance and efficiency, options and futures, bond portfolio strategies, duration and immunization, and portfolio management theory and techniques.